djessop/mineral_diffusion_timescales/README.md

 Second, check that the required packages are installed
 > pip install -r diffusion_timescale_modelling/requirements.txt

-You may wish to do this within a virtual environment, so as not to affect the function of other projects.
+Note that the "--user" flag may be required depending on the user's level of access.
+You may wish to do this within a virtual environment, so as not to affect the function of other projects (in which case the user flag is unnecessary),
 > python3 -m venv [your venv name]

 ## Development

 Further development of this code is planned in the near future.
 This will include modules for diffusion models in various mineral systems (olivine, opx...)
-Please contact d.jessop@opgc.fr to discuss adding additional systems or making modifications to existing ones.
+Please contact d.jessop@opgc.fr to discuss adding additional systems or making modifications to existing ones.x

 ## File structure